guestdaniel/postertemplate/README.md

 latexmk -pdf poster.tex
 ```

 RStudio can also can do all of this for you!
-Look [here](https://support.rstudio.com/hc/en-us/articles/200552056-Using-Sweave-and-knitr) and [here](https://yihui.name/knitr/demo/rstudio/) for more info about how to use RStudio with KnitR.
+Look [here](https://support.rstudio.com/hc/en-us/articles/200552056-Using-Sweave-and-knitr) and [here](https://yihui.name/knitr/demo/rstudio/) for more info about how to use RStudio with knitr.

 *Change the colors and logo*